kelseyhightower/confd/docs/command-line-flags.md

       run once and exit
   -password string
-      the password to authenticate with (only used with vault and etcd backends) -prefix string
+      the password to authenticate with (only used with vault and etcd backends) -path string
+      Vault mount path of the auth method (only used with -backend=vault) -prefix string
       key path prefix
   -role-id string